 WHO WE ARE

-Copyright Visual Arts is a not-for-profit copyright management society providing Author’s Rights administration for professional Canadian and Québécois visual and media artists.
-It provides Users with a comprehensive access to the artworks and professional services of its members.
-Its corporate name is Canadian Artists’ Representation Copyright Collective and it operates under the business names Copyright Visual Arts and Droit d’auteur Arts visuels.
+Copyright Visual Arts is a not-for-profit copyright management society providing Creator’s Rights administration for professional Canadian and Québécois visual and media artists.
+It provides Users (people or businesses requesting to exhibit or reproduce artworks) with licensing for the use of the artworks.
+The collective’s corporate name is Canadian Artists’ Representation Copyright Collective Inc (CARCC), and it operates under the business name, Copyright Visual Arts - Droit d’auteur arts visuels (COVA-DAAV).

-Copyright Visual Arts represents nearly one thousand visual and media Artists.
-More and more artists are becoming members of Copyright Visual Arts because they understand that the best way to increase the level of payments of copyright royalties for the use of their art works is to gather within a copyright management society such as Copyright Visual Arts.
+Copyright Visual Arts represents over one thousand visual and media artists.
+Professional artists become members of Copyright Visual Arts because they understand that the best way to increase the level of payments for copyright royalties, is to work with a copyright management society.

 Copyright Visual Arts responds to a shifting Art economy in the digital age by providing effective tools to enable visual and media artists to achieve sustainable careers.
 Copyright Visual Arts facilitates broad access to the finest works by Canadian and Québecois artists through simple and effective online or person-to-person licensing.